By Euro Weekly News Media • 25 February 2011 • 13:58

 INTERNET for all, email feedback from the local council guaranteed within 24 hours, no endless queues to fill out official complex documents, regular medication automatically renewed without prescription at pharmacies and a fully equipped computer centre for public use – an impossible dream?

-Not at all, it’s a dream that came true for the 3,500 inhabitants of the town of
+Not at all, it’s a dream that came true for the 3,500 inhabitants of the town of Jun in the province of Granada.

-Thanks to the dedication of Mayor José Antonio Rodriguez, over the last ten years he has transformed Jun from a small town into a cybernetic laboratory, a perfect example of the optimisation of limited resources and effective administration unrivalled anywhere in
+Thanks to the dedication of Mayor José Antonio Rodriguez, over the last ten years he has transformed Jun from a small town into a cybernetic laboratory, a perfect example of the optimisation of limited resources and effective administration unrivalled anywhere in Europe.

 He has achieved this remarkable feat, without changing one iota of the charm or character of the picturesque town.
 During the 2004 Spanish national elections, the people of Jun were able to vote via their mobile phones or an electronic signature, guaranteed confidential and granted by the city council.
 Through the digital automatic renewal of prescriptions, numbers in health centre waiting rooms have fallen by 40 per cent leaving time and space for those requiring more urgent attention.